top of page

 Safety Element

-The Safety Element is a required Element in the General Plan.
-The goal of the Safety Element is to identify and reduce the potential short and long-term risk of death, injuries, property damage, and economic and social dislocation resulting from hazards present in Glendale.
-California state laws that have been recently passed require updated goals and policies to address climate change-related risks in Glendale, as well as updated information and best practices related to flooding and wildfires.
+The Safety Element, a required Element in the General Plan, is being updated per California state laws that have been recently passed requiring that goals and policies to address climate change-related risks in Glendale, as well as updated information and best practices related to flooding and wildfires.

 Climate Change